 Like most anglers, I am always looking for ways to increase the quality and quantity of the fish I catch—a better hook, a new location, a spot within a spot or, in most cases, a new lure.
 Lures that revolutionize fishing are relatively rare.
 A few minutes on the internet produced the Original Creme Wiggler, Floating Rapala, Lunker City Slug-Go, Buel Spoon, Senko, Mepps Aglia, Rapala Jigging Rap, and Ned Rig as game-changers, but I don’t think I would get many arguments about adding hair jigs to that illustrious list.
-Like many from the inventory above, traditional hair jigs, while innovative, are certainly not new.
+Like many from the inventory above, ice fishing with traditional hair jigs, while innovative, is certainly not new.

 The initial marabou jig was created by Bill Ward in 1957, and the first commercially produced bucktail jigs caught fish so well they were standard issue in U.S. Navy pilots’ survival kits during World War II.

-Hair Jig Background Information
+Hair Jigs: Background Information

 While using hair jigs for panfish is also not new, it has certainly risen in popularity with ice anglers over the last decade.
 But, like so many ice-fishing-related innovations, it feels like most Northeast anglers are about 10 years behind their Midwest counterparts (think electronics, cordless drill augers, jigging instead of setting tip-ups, etc.).

 Entrenched in my mind is a well-worn InFisherman article from years ago that discussed the benefits of using hair jigs while fishing for Midwestern panfish through the ice.
 The article showcased a Daphnia (a large and common type of zooplankton) imitation from Jeff’s Jigs and Flies called the Zoo Bug.
 Today, similar hair jigs are available from a number of small and large manufacturers.

 - Aquatic Insects